kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 ## Built-in Web Server as testbed

-Here I will explain how to launch a HTTP server locally on your machine.
+Here I will explain how to launch the HTTP server as testbed locally on your machine.

 ### ![02 01 Deno](https://kazurayam.github.io/KS_modify_SendRequestKeyword_with_retry/images/02_01_Deno.png) is required